Is it easy to do?

 Inserting the 3 Sensors

-We use a 5/8 Wrench Head to tight the pressure sensor into the Bored Hole.
+We use a 5/8 Wrench Head to tighten the pressure sensor into the Bored Hole.
 It’s very important that you make sure the Pressure Sensor has a black O-Ring; moreover, that you hand-tighten the Sensor securely into the meter.
-Otherwise it is extremely likely a gas leak will occur.
-You can also use a bottle of Snoop Liquid Leak Detector from Swagelok to verify a tight seal.
+Otherwise a gas leak will occur.

-Afterward, insert the Thermocouple into the Thermowell.
+Afterwards, insert the Thermocouple into the Thermowell to the proper depth marked.
 Finally, insert the Magnetic Pickup into the Magnet Well.
 There are 3 depths to insert based on which meter size.
 Similarly, do not push too hard, this can break the Sensor.
+You may need to rotate it back and forth while inserting.

 3. Finishing Up